pramindanata/stupid-framework/README.md

-# Stupid MVC
+# Stupid Framework

-Simple MVC framework with a routing system (?).
+Simple framework with a routing system (?).
 No Composer (Thanks STIKOM).

 ## Table Of Content